Pidurangala Hike in Sigiriya: Everything You Need To Know

 One of the best things I did in Sigiriya was hiring a scooter for the day and taking a ride through the local villages.

-With no tourists in sight, I was greeted with excitement by a number of children.
 Although we were struggling to communicate with them, they still welcomed us into their home, showed us their treehouses, and offered us the most delicious tea I’ve ever had.

 There are vast spaces around every corner, and they’re all yours to explore!